Mihrab International Properties

 1. Misunderstanding Legal Requirements

-2. Failing to Conduct Adequate Market Research
+2. Failing to Conduct Market Research

 3. Overlooking Legal Due Diligence